jed709/jed709.github.io/index.md

 d <- sleep
 ```

 Next, let's conduct a Bayes Factor t-test using the `ttestBF` function from the `BayesFactor` package.
 For this example, we'll compare the extra hours of sleep that each condition receieved.
-Note that this paired data, despite the fact that the grouping variable is named `group`.

 ```R
 ttestBF(d[d$group == 1,]$extra,